- Home

 Creative writing makes science come alive at The Foothills Learning Center.
 In this full-day camp, explore Boise’s foothills with a pencil and notebook in hand.
 Together with a Cabin teaching-writer and a naturalist, you’ll observe our native environment and translate what you learn to wildly original poetry and stories.

-A collaboration of The Cabin and Idaho Botanical Garden.
+A collaboration of The Cabin and Jim Hall Foothills Learning Center.

 Narrative is at the heart of humankind, with stories informing our understanding of the world for centuries.
 But how do we foster a deeper knowledge of our truths and our shared history?
 Join us in this all-day camp where you’ll dive into the foundation of human rights and, using works inspired by great writers and activists, you’ll write your truth and learn how we’re all woven together in an interconnected fabric of the past, present, and future.